scds/rdm-best-practices/topics/4-publishing.md

 ## Key Points / Summary

-- Data sharing is important for data preservation and is an overall benefit to the research community.
+- Data sharing is important for data preservation and is an overall benefit to you as a researcher, to the research community, funders, and the public.
 - Many journals and funders require data to be open.
-- There are over 1000 data repositories you can choose from to upload your data.
-MacSphere and McMaster Dataverse are McMaster's institutional repositories.
+- There are thousands of data repositories - RDM services can help you decide.
+- Data should be shared in sustainable file formats, with a clear license and documentation.
+- Graduate students should share data in McMaster Dataverse and connect it to their thesis in MacSphere.

 ## Additional Resources